Funny Spanish Phrases: 26 random expressions you’ll hear from native speakers

 14. No tener pelos en la lengua

-Can you guess the meaning of this?
+Can you guess the meaning of this funny Spanish expression?

 15. Ser uña y mugre

-Literal translation: To be nail and grime.
+Literal translation: To be nail and grime

 Even with the translation, you probably don’t have a clue what this one means, right?

-• Gabriel and Manuel haven’t seen each other in ages, but they used to be joined at the hip at school – Gabriel y Manuel no se han visto en muchísimo tiempo, pero en el colegio solían ser uña y mugre
+• Gabriel and Manuel haven’t seen each other in ages, but they used to be joined at the hip at school. – Gabriel y Manuel no se han visto en muchísimo tiempo, pero en el colegio solían ser uña y mugre.

 16. Echarse al agua

-Literal translation: To get in the water
+Literal translation: To throw themselves into the water

 17. ¡Que pedo!